Hosmer at Home

 Though our summer plans may have changed, our goals remain the same: build community and camper connections, and increase confidence and independence in a time when we need those skills and friendships more than ever before.
 A summer at home is nothing a little HP creativity can't handle!

 Live elective activities with counselors and campers via Google Meet every Monday - Thursday, June 22 - August 13

 Small-group focus area instruction, cabin time, and competitive evening activities during your two week camp "session"

 Box of exclusive camp goodies and project supplies mailed to you ($40 value)

 2020 camper necklace (and 5-year bracelet if this is your bracelet year)

 - Zany camp fun whenever you need it this summer

 There are only a few spots left!
-Registration deadline for the first session: June 1
+Registration deadline: June 18

 Sliding Scale Pricing

 Great programming requires great staff!
 Please pay what you can afford to support our counselors and families who can’t pay in full.